Head of Department

 The Department of Geology, University of Lucknow, is one of the pioneer departments of India and is known all over the world for its contribution to earth sciences, especially in the fields of Sedimentology Micropaleontology and Himalayan Geology.

 This department was established in 1942 by late Prof. Birbal Sahni, F.R.S.
 Later on, it was headed by Prof. S. R. N. Rao, Prof. R.C.
-Misra, Prof. S. N. Singh, Prof. K. P. Vimal, Prof. S. K. Singh, Prof. I. B. Singh, Prof. M. P. Singh, Prof. A. R. Bhattacharya, Prof. A. K. Jauhri, Prof. N. L. Chhabra, Prof. K. K. Agarwal and Prof. Vibhuti Rai, who carried forward the excellent work in the department.
-Presently, it is being headed by Prof. Rameshwar Bali.
+Misra, Prof. S. N. Singh, Prof. K. P. Vimal, Prof. S. K. Singh, Prof. I. B. Singh, Prof. M. P. Singh, Prof. A. R. Bhattacharya, Prof. A. K. Jauhri, Prof. N. L. Chhabra, Prof. K. K. Agarwal, Prof. Vibhuti Rai and Prof. Rameshwar Bali who carried forward the excellent work in the department.
+Presently, it is being headed by Prof. Ajai Mishra.
 The department is also proud of having in the faculty, at one time or the other, eminent geoscientists like Prof. H. L. Chhibber, Prof. P. N. Ganju, Prof. B. S. Tewari, Prof. S. B. Bhatia, Prof. A. D. Kharakwal, Prof. K. S. Valdiya, Prof. Ashok Sahni and Prof. Surendra Kumar.

 The department is also responsible for initiating the UP State Directorate of Geology and Mining and also took active participation in the establishment of the Wadia Institute of Himalayan Geology, Dehradun.
 The department houses the Palaeontological Society of India which is publishing an internationally recognised biannual journal regularly.
 The department has received financial support through DRS, DSA, COSIST and CAS programme of UGC for installation of basic instrumental facilities.
 The department has also been funded by Department of Science and Technology through its PURSE and FIST programmes.
 It has been rated as “Excellent” by DST under their FIST programme.
 Most of the faculty members have successfully completed independent major and minor research projects sponsored by Department of Science and Technology, CSIR, UGC, Department of Atomic energy, State government etc. The alumni of the department have held top positions in Geological Survey of India, Central Ground Water Board, Oil and Natural Gas Corporation, National Research Institutes, Educational Institutions, Ministry of Hydrocarbons, National Power Grid Corporation, Atomic Mineral Division, besides Indian Administrative and Indian Forest services.
 The alumni have the distinction of having been awarded top order awards including Padma Bhushan, Padmashri, Alexender Von Humboldt, DAAD, Jawahar Lal Nehru International scholarships, National Mineral Awards, Fellow National Academy of Science etc.